tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): How do you supress table information?
 - Answer (tbishaw-stat6250): You can supress the display of specific statistics by adding one or more options to the TABLES statement, such as: NOFREQ supresses cell frequencies, NOPRECENT supresses cell percentages, NOROW supresses row percentages, and NOCOL supresses column percentages.
 - *Question* (cnguyen77-stat6250): How to group values in a SAS dataset without changing the underlying values in the dataset?
+- *Question* (sbagdi-stat6250): What difference does low and high options make for discrete and continuous quantitative variables?
+- *Answer* (sbagdi-stat6250): The low and high options in general are used to avoid the edge cases.
+In particular, for discrete quant variables, the explicit ranges of variables are associated with bin values and for continuous variables, the ranges of variables is implicit.